flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 - **128 KB of VRAM** for storing the frame-buffers that the DP will look for.
   - Because we have two Display Units, we need a total of four frame-buffers.
 Each bitmap generated is 24 KB wide, so we'll need to allocate 96 KB of memory.
 The remaining 32 KB is used by the XP for storing **tiles**.

-Notice that this VRAM is 'real' dual-ported DRAM [@cpu-toshiba], not just a block of RAM reserved for graphics (which Nintendo [also calls 'VRAM'](game-boy#organising-the-content).
+Notice that this VRAM is 'real' dual-ported DRAM [@cpu-toshiba], not just a block of RAM reserved for graphics (which Nintendo [also calls 'VRAM'](game-boy#organising-the-content)).
 Dual-ported DRAM enables two devices to read from it at the same time, which explains why the XP can write over VRAM while the Scanner is reading from it concurrently.

 Additionally, Nintendo uses a VRAM chip nowhere to be found in the off-the-shelf catalogue.
 There isn't a lot of documentation about it, but from the information described in the patent application, SAM may be stored in a separate area inside this chip.
-This area is presumably made of SRAM instead and contains extra circuitry to allow the Scanner to pull 16-bits at a time [@cpu-sharp].
+This area is presumably made of SRAM instead and contains extra circuitry to allow the Scanner to pull 16 bits at a time [@cpu-sharp].

 ### Constructing a frame